M&T Bank Center

 The M&T Bank Center is a multi-purpose venue in Schenectady, New York.
-Opened in August 2025, the venue is located near Rivers Casino and is planned to host a variety of events, including concerts, Union College hockey games, and family-oriented shows.
+Opened in August 2025, the venue is located near Rivers Casino and is home to Union College hockey games and the NY Phoenix of 94x50 League.

 Event Venue and Community Use

 In addition to serving as the home rink for Union College's men's and women's ice hockey programs, the M&T Bank Center is designed as a multipurpose event venue intended to support a wide range of community and regional events.
 The facility is expected to host concerts, family shows, conventions and other entertainment programming.
 Its location in the Mohawk Harbor district, adjacent to the Rivers Casino and several new residential and commercial developments, positions the venue as a hub for both college athletics and broader public events.
 The inclusion of flexible seating, modern amenities, and event infrastructure reflects its dual role as a collegiate sports facility and regional entertainment venue.